shuyangsun/notes/protocols/oauth_2_in_action/README.md

 In OAuth 2.0, the refresh token replaces long-lived token, which was a common bad practice.

 ## Chapter 3.
 Building a simple OAuth client

+The _Authorization Code_ grant type sends the resource owner to authorization server's authorization endpoint.
+It is the most fundamental and complex core grant type, all other grant types are optimizations of this one.